boldbi/boldbi-kubernetes/helm/auto-deployment/bold-bi-auto-deployment-using-helm.md

 # Bold BI Auto Deployment using Helm
-This section helps you to deploy [Bold BI](https://www.boldbi.com/) using helm chart without manually activating license and configuring the startup from browser.
-You can pass the license, startup and branding related customization as environment variable in values.yaml file.
+This section helps you to deploy [Bold BI](https://www.boldbi.com/) using the helm chart without manually activating the license and configuring the startup from the browser.
+You can pass the license, startup, and branding-related customization as environment variables in the values.yaml file.

 ## Deployment prerequisites